microsoft/botframework/README.md

 - [Azure][27]  |  [docs][28] | [connect to channels][29]

 <a name="ABS-whats-new"></a>

-### What's new
-Direct Line Speech Channel – (new) Almost every enterprise bot customer is looking at least one or more scenario involving voice enabled assistants, whether it be customer care or virtual assistant, often via IoT.
-Quality of experience, minimal latency, and custom wake words are all critical to a great experience.
-We are bringing together the Bot Framework and Microsoft's Speech Services to provide a channel that enables streamed speech and text bi-directionally from the client to the bot application.
-This also brings together our development communities for Virtual Assistants and Mixed Reality around our common developer offering.
+* **New!
+Direct Line Speech Channel**: We are bringing together the Bot Framework and Microsoft's Speech Services to provide a channel that enables streamed speech and text bi-directionally from the client to the bot application.
 To sign up, add the 'Direct Line Speech' channel to your Azure Bot Service.

 [27]:https://azure.microsoft.com/en-us/services/bot-service/
 [28]:https://docs.microsoft.com/en-us/azure/bot-service/bot-service-overview-introduction?view=azure-bot-service-4.0